Getting Started – General Discovery System Requirements

 - To (optionally) exclude known service port ranges from discovery, proceed to Settings –> Exclusions and add your desired exclusions to the Autodiscovery application.
 This will limit the scope and volume of data that is discovered, helping to reduce noise and overhead while shortening the overall discovery time.

-**Contact email@example.com with questions regarding specific privilege level requirements for WMI Namespaces, and *nix commands run with or without sudo.
+**Contact firstname.lastname@example.org with any further questions regarding specific privilege level requirements for WMI Namespaces, and *nix commands run with/without sudo.

 Ports & Protocols Used By Discovery